 Global Voices Scholarship

+The scholarship place is fully funded and includes all domestic and international flights, accommodation, breakfasts, visas, insurance, and registration fees.
 Open to undergraduate and postgraduate students enrolled in the Faculty of Business and Economics.

 Benefits of participating